 Nothing is more frustrating than having your MacBook freeze while working on something.
 This can even point to more severe hardware problems.
 But what causes a MacBook Pro or MacBook Air to freeze, and how can you unfreeze it?

-In today’s article, we’ll explore why your MacBook freezes.
-We’ll also check out a few possible reasons behind this and some easy fixes you can try to unfreeze your MacBook again.
+In this post, we’ll explore why your MacBook freezes.
+You’ll learn possible reasons behind this and 7 easy fixes you can try to unfreeze your MacBook again.

 Let’s get to it!